matiasilva/atriposaday/README.md

 * `NODE_ENV=production npx sequelize-cli db:migrate`
 * `NODE_ENV=production pm2snpx sequelize-cli db:seed:all`

 You might also have to create the table, if you haven't already.
+This runs the "admin" migration, so set up your admin user details in the respective seeder file.

 7. Ensure that the app starts on reboot by adding a `cron` entry